 Managing Dental Mercury

 Effective March 16, 2003, New York State Law requires that all dentists recycle mercury and mercury amalgam waste generated in their practices.
 The law also requires that dentists use encapsulated mercury and prohibits, in the practice of dentistry, the use or possession of elemental mercury not in capsules.
+This was legislated to reduce the risk of mercury entering the environment through wastewater discharges, landfilling or incineration.
+Presently, the most environmentally responsible action for the management of this material is to recycle it.
+Recycling is made possible by collecting elemental mercury and dental amalgam waste in proper containers and installing an amalgam separator.
 Effective May 12, 2006, dental facilities are required to install amalgam separators that remove waste amalgam from the dental facilities' wastewater.

 Dental Amalgam